Story Partnerships on Vocal

 You may see this disclosure on a story; or, you might see it on a specific tag, collection, or community on Vocal.
 It indicates that the brand wants to be associated with whatever content it appears on, and they have opted to show that through supporting the story or community.

 You should know that we’ll never give a brand approval to “Support” your story without your permission.
 You’ll always be consulted before a brand puts their name and logo on your content, and you’ll be compensated as a part of that support.
-Currently, this option is only available for stories published by Vocal+ subscribers.
+Currently, this option is only available for stories published by Vocal+ members.

 Why not “sponsored”?